Efrén Pérez Rivera: Community involvement

 In 1983 he became the president of the Puerto Rican Independence Party's (PIP) Cabo Rojo committee.
 In 1988, under his presidency, the party obtained the largest percentage of local votes for the governor's seat in the history of Cabo Rojo (11.2%).
 He also obtained the largest percentage of votes for a district representative seat, compared with the rest of his fellow candidates.

 His knowledge and convictions led him to join the environmental crusades against the Adjuntas copper mines, the construction of Club Med in Guánica, the installation of a Voice of America transmitter in Cabo Rojo, the construction of the Cogentrix carbon-based electrical plant in Mayagüez, amongst others.

 In 1990 Pérez organized Caborrojeños Pro Salud y Ambiente This organization was designed to encourage and promote the well-being, the conservation of natural resources and the sustainable economic development of the Cabo Rojo region.
 Caborrojeños pro Salud y Ambiente along with United States Fish and Wildlife Service were the primary promoters of a research and visitors center located at the Cabo Rojo salt mines.
 The center is named Centro Intepretativo Las Salinas De Cabo Rojo don Efrén Pérez Rivera in his honor.

 In a joint venture with the Puerto Rico Department of Natural and Environmental Resources, the committee had a major role in the restoration project of Isla de Ratones, a small key by the coast of Cabo Rojo that is rapidly losing its surface area due to erosion.
 Pérez has occupied the presidency of Caborrojeños pro Salud y Ambiente several times from its inception through 2005 when he was succeeded by fellow professor Pedro Valle Carlo.
 Pérez died on May 15, 2011.

+Personal life

+At the age of 28, he married Pezinka Berenguer.
+He had three children with her: Efrén Pérez Berenguer, Manuel Pérez Berenguer, and José Luis Pérez Berenguer.